The Nuts and Bolts Of How Digital Marketing Works

 Affiliate marketing involves paying another entity, business or individual, to use their own website to promote your business.
 Affiliate programs are fairly wide-spread on the web.
 The affiliate usually signs up to join the program, and will earn commission from any traffic or sales they help to generate.

 The data-trail left by the browsing public is a potential gold mine for your marketing endeavours.
-Without exposing a customer’s private user data, or sensitive account information, data can be collected when a potential customers visits your website, reads an email, or uses a mobile app, by sophisticated software algorithms to locate and target that audience.
+Without exposing a customer’s private user data, or sensitive account information, data can be collected when a potential customer visits your website, reads an email, or uses a mobile app, by sophisticated software algorithms to locate and target that audience.
 A potential customer’s recent search history can be followed so that they are delivered only relevant advertisements, for example, ads from similar brands, so advertisers can connect with those who they deem might be most interested in their products.

 The bottom line here is visitor engagement.
 Conversion Rate Optimization (CRO) aims to create a positive user experience for new or existing visitors/traffic, which in turn increases the likelihood of more leads and sales.

 The new digital era has enabled brands to selectively target potential customers based on previous browsing interests.
 Businesses can now use social media to select the age range, location, gender and interests of whom they would like their targeted post to be seen by.
-Furthermore, based on a customer’s recent search history they can be ‘followed’ on the internet so they see advertisements from similar brands, products and services.
+Furthermore, based on a customer’s recent search history they can be ‘followed’ on the internet, so that they see advertisements from similar brands, products and services.
 This allows businesses to target the specific customers that they know and feel will most benefit from their product or service; something that had limited capabilities up until the digital era.